moaazsidat/resume/readme.md

 1. Clone the repo
 2. `cd resume`
 3. `pug -p resume.pug < resume.pug > resume.html`

+You may use `pug -w .` to watch for changes and render automatically.

 ### Styling
 `sass --watch sass/resume.scss:stylesheets/resume.css`